Our guide to carrying out systematic reviews.

 What is a Systematic Review?

-A systematic review is an attempt to identify and bring together, or synthesise, all literature associated with a specific question.
-Systematic reviews use clearly defined methodology in both the search strategy and the selection of studies.
+A systematic review is a type of evidence review, which attempts to identify and bring together, or synthesise, all evidence associated with a specific question.
+Systematic reviews can be quantitative (with or without meta-analysis), qualitative (sometimes called qualitative evidence syntheses or meta-ethnographies), and (often using mixed methods) in other forms, such as scoping reviews and realist syntheses.
+Systematic reviews use clearly defined methodology in both the search strategy, the selection of studies, appraisal of evidence and data synthesis.
 This rigorous approach minimises bias in the search results, facilitates evidence-based decision-making, and enables the review to be transparent, reproduced and updated.

 Systematic reviews are of particular importance in medical and other healthcare research, where they are frequently carried out in order to establish the effectiveness of particular treatment interventions, but they are also used in other disciplines.

 A systematic review is much more than a literature review carried out systematically.